Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Tiling by Rhombus or Non-general Triangle

 For $f=12$, we get a graph with only degree $3$ and degree $4$ vertices, and any edge connects a degree $3$ vertex to a degree $4$ vertex.
-Then it is easy to derive that the tiling is the quadricentric subdivision of the cube.
-For $f=30$, we have degree $3$ and degree $5$ vertices, and can similarly derive the quadricentric subdivision of the dodecahedron.

-The last row of Figure \ref{subdivision_platonic} gives pictures of quadricentric subdivisions of the cube and the dodecahedron.
-Figure \ref{rhombus_division} gives the same tilings, with the degree $3$ vertex $\alpha^3$ (indicated by $\bullet$) at the center.
-The $\circ$-vertices are $\beta^4,\beta^5$.
+For $f=30$, we have only degree $3$ and degree $5$ vertices, and any edge connects a degree $3$ vertex to a degree $5$ vertex.
+Guided by this, in Figure \ref{rhombus_division}, we start with a degree $3$ vertex the at the center and then construct the tiling outwards.
+We use $\bullet$ to denote $\beta^3$, and use $\circ$ to denote $\alpha^4,\alpha^5$.
+These are the quadricentric subdivisions $C_{\square}P_6,C_{\square}P_{12}$ of the cube and the dodecahedron, and are the same as the ones in the last row of Figure \ref{subdivision_platonic}.

 For $f=18$, we argue that the tiling does not exist.
-In the first of Figure \ref{rhombus_emt1}, we consider four tiles $T_1,T_2,T_3,T_4$ around a vertex $\alpha\beta^3$.
-Then $T_1,T_2$ share $\alpha^2\cdots=\alpha^3$ and $T_2,T_3$ share $\alpha^2\cdots=\alpha^3$.
+In the first of Figure \ref{rhombus_emt1}, we consider four tiles $T_1,T_2,T_3,T_4$ around a vertex $\alpha^3\beta$.
+Then $T_1,T_2$ share $\beta^2\cdots=\beta^3$ and $T_2,T_3$ share $\beta^2\cdots=\beta^3$.
 This determines $T_5,T_6$.
-Then $T_2,T_5,T_6$ share $\beta^3\cdots=\alpha\beta^3$.
+Then $T_2,T_5,T_6$ share $\alpha^3\cdots=\alpha^3\beta$.
 This determines $T_7$.
-Then $T_5,T_7$ share $\alpha\beta\cdots=\alpha\beta^3$.
+Then $T_5,T_7$ share $\alpha\beta\cdots=\alpha^3\beta$.
 This determines $T_8$.
-Then $T_1,T_5,T_8$ share $\alpha\beta^2\cdots=\alpha\beta^3$.
+Then $T_1,T_5,T_8$ share $\alpha^2\beta\cdots=\alpha^3\beta$.
 This determines $T_9$.
-Then we find $T_1,T_4,T_9$ share $\alpha^2\beta\cdots$, a contradiction.
+Then we find $T_1,T_4,T_9$ share $\alpha\beta^2\cdots$, a contradiction.